Interactions

 navigateaction.

-The canvas draws an arrow between the source component and the target screen.
+The canvas draws an arrow between the source node and the target screen.
 This arrow represents the navigate action inside the interaction.

 Back links